 A high-protein diet is defined as more than 20 percent of daily calories being supplied by protein.
 Excess protein makes cells multiply faster to increase risk for cancer.
 Valter Longo at the University of Southern California in Los Angeles showed that people who eat a high-protein diet between ages 50 and 65 were four times more likely to die of cancer than those who consumed less protein (Cell Metabolism, March 4, 2014;19(3):407–417).
 High protein diets also raise blood levels of insulin-like growth factor-1 (IGF-1) and increase DNA damage to increase risk for both diabetes and cancers.
 Lower-protein diets are associated with reduced IGF-1, cancer and diabetes and a longer life span (Cell Metabolism, March 4, 2014;19(3):418–430).
 That study concluded that plant-based proteins are associated with lower mortality than animal-derived proteins.

 A major benefit of losing excess weight is that it causes cells to respond better to insulin and blood sugar levels to drop to normal to reduce a person’s chances of becoming diabetic and suffering a heart attack.
 However, when an animal loses weight on a high-protein diet, its sensitivity to insulin does not improve (Cell Rep, 2016 Oct 11;17(3):849-861).

 • A very high intake of protein has not been shown to grow larger or stronger muscles.

 • Very high protein diets have been reported to increase risk for diabetes and cancers.

-• A person can get all the protein he needs for muscle and strength growth from eating moderate amounts of protein-rich foods.
+• People can get all the protein they need for muscle growth and increased strength from eating moderate amounts of protein-rich foods.